Marker Logo

 Topics.
 This historical marker is listed in this topic list: Natural Features.

 Location.
 42° 57.394′ N, 73° 51.375′ W. Marker is near Ballston Lake, New York, in Saratoga County.
-Marker is at the intersection of Outlet Road and Powers Lane on Outlet Road.
+It is at the intersection of Outlet Road and Powers Lane on Outlet Road.
 Marker is at the northern end of Town of Ballston Bike Trail and is 40 yards west of Powers Lane just before the railroad tracks.
 Touch for map.
 Marker is in this post office area: Ballston Lake NY 12019, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Reverend Ball Cabin (about 400 feet away, measured in a direct line); Kayaderosseras (approx. 0.2 miles away); Home of Samuel Young (approx. half a mile away); Eliphalet Ball (approx. half a mile away); Ballston Site Of (approx. half a mile away); Stephen White (approx. 0.7 miles away); John Clinton (approx. 0.8 miles away); McCrea Hill (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: Reverend Ball Cabin (about 400 feet away, measured in a direct line); Kayaderosseras (approx. 0.2 miles away); Home of Samuel Young (approx. half a mile away); Eliphalet Ball (approx. half a mile away); Ballston Site Of (approx. half a mile away); Stephen White (approx. 0.7 miles away); John Clinton (approx. 0.8 miles away); McCrea Hill (approx. 0.8 miles away).
 Touch for a list and map of all markers in Ballston Lake.

 Paid Advertisement